 Thinking about homeschooling your preschooler, but not sure where to start?
 You’re not alone.
 At this age, learning doesn’t have to mean flashcards or long lessons.
 It can be as simple as singing songs, telling stories, or showing off a favorite toy.
 Preschool at home can be joyful, play-based, and surprisingly effective.

-That said, it can also be time-consuming and a little overwhelming.
+That said, it can also be time-consuming and a little overwhelming, especially when figuring out your curriculum.
 You’re not just a parent.
 You’re suddenly the planner, the teacher, and the activity coordinator, too.
 Finding the balance between structure and spontaneity isn’t always easy.

 A preschool homeschool curriculum is less like a rigid school timetable and more like a gentle rhythm to the day.
 It’s about building core skills, like early reading, simple math, emotional awareness, and fine motor activities (hello, scissors and playdough).
 And of course, lots and lots of play.